loryzizu/Plugins/l-filesToVirtuoso/doc/About.md

 ### Description

-Loads RDF data (graphs) into Virtuoso
+Loads RDF data serialized in the files into Virtuoso

 This DPU has no input data unit.
 The input for this DPU (the RDF data serialized in a file) has to be specified in the configuration of this DPU as a directory on the target file system where the target Virtuoso is.
 All files in this directory must be in the formats Virtuoso supports - the recommended formats are either `application/rdf+xml` or `text/turtle` (filenames suffix `.rdf` or `.ttl` respectively).
 Please make sure that Virtuoso can load data from such directory, i.e., the directory to be loaded is among 'DirsAllowed' option in virtuoso.ini.